ShingShanger/csf432-fall2020/assignments/a13/README.md

 :interrobang: Question 30 - When a signal passes through an object and loses some of it's signal strength, we call it `____________`. <br>

-:interrobang: Question 31 - How does an AC's antenna effect a devices ability to connect to a network? <br>
+:interrobang: Question 31 - How does an AP's antenna effect a devices ability to connect to a network? <br>

 :interrobang: Question 32 - What causes device and bandwidth saturation?
 Device and bandwidth saturation is more likely to occur in what types of networking environments?  <br>